 Details such as record loss, alternate sources, parking availability, employee names and contact information, etc. will prevent repeated lookups of the same information.
 This information will need to be updated periodically, but having it easily accessible in one place will prevent having to access multiple places to look up things like record availability in a locality, when a facility is open, or the email address/phone number of someone you need to contact.

 A locality guide can be in any format that is useful to you.
 Some genealogists use simple spreadsheets with information for each repository; others compile detailed documents with photos and maps.
 The best format is the one that is most useful to you, letting you access needed information quickly.
-You can see the various formats used by other researchers in the locality guide samples on the ProGen website.
+You can see the various formats used by other researchers in the locality guide samples on the internet archive of the ProGen website.

 Although I live in Virginia, much of my research in the past two years has focused on New Orleans.
 The rich history of the Louisiana port city dating to the 17th century has been preserved in detail with varied resources available in archives and libraries, some of it online.
 Because of the extensive archive holdings for New Orleans, my locality guide turned out to be over 75 pages long.
 The guide includes a brief history of New Orleans, background for genealogists, a listing of repositories, offline resources, and online resources.